 44 West 63rd Street between Broadway and Columbus

-212 West 57th Street between Broadway and 7th Avenue
+101 West 68th Street between Broadway and Columbus

 2012 Broadway between 68th and 69th Streets

-If eating organic is your thing, this cute sliver of a restaurant is for you.
-You’ll find an extensive menu of hummus dishes, plus salads, soups and organic beverages.
-The restaurant is casual and sleek and a perfect choice for a quick bite.
+If eating organic is your thing, this cute, affordable restaurant is for you.
+You’ll find an extensive menu of Mediterranean dishes, including delicious falafel and hummus, and kids will love the Powerfood Plates, which allow you to create your own meal from a base, protein, and toppings.
+This stylish sliver of a restaurant is perfect choice for a pre-show bite.

 By Meryl D. Pearlstein, author Fodor’s Family: New York City with Kids, Travel and Food Notes (contributor)